 Improved Safety

-This automated collection technology results in significant staff cost reductions stemming from the elimination of staff needed to collect, move, empty, clean and relocate hundreds of rubbish bins.
+This automated collection technology results in significant staff cost reductions by eliminating the need for staff to collect, move, empty, clean, and relocate hundreds of rubbish bins.

-The vacuum waste collection system allows for various waste streams to be separated at the source of waste generation and transferred to separate collection points accordingly.
-This means that organic waste from the food preparation areas of the stadium can be collected and transported automatically, using the primary system infrastructure, but via a separate piping network to different compacting containers ready for off-site removal/re-use.
+The vacuum waste collection system allows various waste streams to be separated at the source of generation and transferred to dedicated collection points.
+This means that organic waste from the stadium’s food preparation areas can be collected and transported automatically using the primary system infrastructure, but via a separate piping network to different compacting containers ready for off-site removal/re-use.

-Both the costs and risks associated with ensuring protection of the environment stemming from the handling and particularly the cleaning of hundreds of rubbish bins, is effectively mitigated by the use of the centralised collection and transportation technology.
+Both the costs and risks associated with ensuring protection of the environment stemming from the handling and cleaning of hundreds of rubbish bins, is effectively mitigated by using centralised collection and transportation technology.